 The Chicago Cubs have a storied history, one that took a decided upturn in 2016 when the team broke a 108-year drought and won its first World Series in more than a century.
-A great deal of the team's strength comes from its well-established minor league system, which includes eight teams spread throughout the United States and the Dominican Republic.
+A great deal of the team's strength comes from its well-established minor league system, which includes nine Minor League Baseball affiliates, spread throughout the United States and the Dominican Republic.

 If you're a Cubs fan but don't live in Chicago — or if you plan to do some traveling — read on to learn about the minor league clubs associated with the team, including what ballparks they play in, amenities, and stadium features.

 This AAA affiliate plays at Principal Park in downtown Des Moines, Iowa, in the Pacific Coast League.
 The club's 11,5000-seat park, which sits at the junction of the Des Moines and Raccoon rivers, offers views of the Iowa State Capitol and downtown Des Moines.

 Principal Park, which opened prior to the 1992 season, also includes 45 skyboxes, four picnic areas, a kids' play area, a fountain in the right-field corner, and the Cub Club Restaurant in left field.
 To improve safety, the team recently extended its the backstop netting to the far ends of each dugout.

 The AA team, a member of the Southern League, plays at Smokies Stadium, located at 3540 Line Drive in Kodak, Tennessee, which is in the Knoxville suburban area.
 The stadium, opened in 2000, seats nearly 8,000, but you can also buy a ticket to for "grass berm seating," where you can sit on a grass berm located on "outfield hill," just outside of the park's seating sections.